macintAsh1984/RV32EM-Simulator-Guide-For-Mac-Users/README.md

 3. The Installer window will now show. **Click** **Continue** to read over the Read Me and License Agreement.
 After reviewing the License Agreement, **click Agree**.

 4. **Click Install**.
-When prompted enter your Mac password/use Touch ID to continue the installation.
+When prompted, enter your Mac password/use Touch ID to continue the installation.

 5. Once XQuartz is finished installing, **click Close** or **Log Out** (if you see “Log Out” instead of “Close”).